 We have more details about ways to get your credit score for free on our Free Credit Score page.

-Credit Score, Credit Report, Credit History:
+Credit Score, Credit Report, Credit History: What's the Difference?

-A credit score is a 3-digit number that represents your credit worthiness.
+A 3-digit number that represents your credit worthiness.
 Your credit score is calculated based on information in your credit report.
 The most widely recognized credit scoring formula is FICO, whose scores range from 300 to 850, with 720+ considered very good.
 (To get the best interest rate for some mortgages and refinances, however, the Home Buying Institute reports you should have a credit score of 750.)

-Your credit history is information about your past dealings with credit and debt, including how much debt you have, your monthly payments and whether you make your payments on time.
+Information about your past dealings with credit and debt, including how much debt you have, your monthly payments and whether you make your payments on time.

 Your Credit History Questions Answered